MelihSelamiUrkmezz/Halley-Potter-Card/README.md

   * Services folder has Wep api file for login and database also has kubernetes for management.

-  * MemoryGame folder has android Project with kotlin
+  * MemoryGame folder has android Project with kotlin.

-  * RaportedLatex folder has detail description document about all project
+  * RaportedLatex folder has detail description document about all project.

 # Contents
-  * Android Studio Kotlin
+  * Android Studio/Kotlin
   * Mysql
   * Kubernetes
+  * Docker
+  * Python
-  * Cloud
+  * Google Cloud
+  * Google Kubernetes Engine

 # How to Use It